3 ways nostalgia can trigger hope and joy

 In that sense, we are depriving ourselves of a nostalgia that once had a magical way of warming our hearts.
 Instead, we seem to be quite content tapping into and downloading nostalgic fragments of years gone by.

-On the bright side, regardless of the form, nostalgia continues to evoke mixed feelings of pleasure and an occasional touch of sadness.
-Whether it’s flipping or scrolling through old photos, remembering our childhood or reminiscing about the songs we listened to and the places we visited, these are all precious moments that connect us and keep us close.
+On the bright side, regardless of the form, nostalgia continues to evoke mixed feelings of pleasure and occasional sadness.
+Whether it’s flipping or scrolling through old photos, remembering our childhood or reminiscing about the songs we listened to and the places we visited, these are all precious moments that connect us.

 “I’d trade all my tomorrows for one single yesterday.”